Arkansas plans to execute 8 men over 10 days

 - James F. McGehee.
 Sentenced to death for capital murder.

-Source: Arkansas Department of Corrections
+Source: Arkansas Department of Correction

 They argue that Midazolam -- the drug used to render inmates unconscious before they are given two more drugs that paralyze and kill them -- does not effectively keep those being executed from experiencing a painful death.